-- ▶ A series of 50 tubes can be well processed with the neutralisation step - ▶ Set 2 to 5 blank values per digestion series.
-These blanks also control effects of storage of especially acidic samples.
+- Set 2 to 5 blank values per digestion series.
+These blanks also control effects of storage of especially acidic samples. - Digest two 10 μM diphenyl phosphate standards (yield) and, if necessary, additionally glucose-6-phosphate standards (testing of dilution steps): fill 10 ml standard solution in test tubes without sediment.
+Add persulfate as well. - If very high dilutions are necessary because of high P concentrations in the ashes and the weigh-in cannot be decreased (precision of the balance, transfer, ...), the standards should be diluted as well.
+In order to prevent dilution of standards lower than the limit of quantification, higher concentrated standards (20 or 50 μM) should be used.

-- Digest two 10 μM diphenyl phosphate standards (yield) and, if necessary, additionally glucose-6-phosphate standards (testing of dilution steps): fill 10 ml standard solution in test tubes without sediment.
-Add persulfate as well. - ▶ If very high dilutions are necessary because of high P concentrations in the ashes und the weight in cannot be decreased (precision of the balance, transfer, ...), the standards should be diluted as well.
-In order to prevent dilution of standards lower than the limit of quantification, higher concentrated standards (20 or 50 μM) should be used. - ▶ Use at least one sediment or soil standard (P-Campus, laboratoryown or certified, e.g. NIST).
+Use at least one sediment or soil standard (P-Campus, laboratory-own or certified, e.g. NIST).